zamderax/hybrid-logical-clock/README.md

 # Hybrid Logical Clock in Rust

 I built this crate to provide a hybrid logical clock in Rust so that I could learn about distributed systems.
+This is a work in progress and I will be adding more features to it in the future but it should be a good starting point for anyone looking to use a hybrid logical clock in their Rust project.
+This project is also ready for [no_std](https://docs.rust-embedded.org/book/intro/no-std.html) embedded environments.

 ## Why use a hybrid logical clock?